 For those who would like to develop their skills in this Japanese art and learn a more intricate, but not difficult design, the Chrysanthemum is worked using an eight 'complex division' measurement.
 These traditionally geometric patterns will inspire you to create your own colour combinations and designs.
 They make lovely ornaments or gifts, and are great to hang on a Christmas tree or in the window.

-Suitability Suitable for students who have at least attended the workshop 'Making a Temari Ball' or who have made a temari ball workshop previously.
+Suitability - Advanced Suitable for students who have at least attended the workshop 'Making a Temari Ball' and ideally a Level 2 Temari workshop, or have made several temari balls previously.

 Date(s) This workshop will be run again on demand.
 Please contact us to register your interest.